Skip to content

 Intelligent Coding

 CODE mode is usually reliable when context and prompts are clear.
-This page shows how to get better results.
+This page shows how to get better results and how Genie fits with IDE agents through Local MCP.

 • Genie uses your attached context (scripts, selections, metadata).